mksupreme92/mksupreme92/README.md

 ## The Navier–Stokes Equations

 The Navier–Stokes equations describe the motion of a viscous fluid.
-They are derived from applying the fundamental conservation laws—mass, momentum, and energy—to a control volume.
-Below is the **index notation** form commonly used in CFD (Computational Fluid Dynamics) and MHD (Magnetohydrodynamics) applications.
+They are derived from applying the fundamental conservation laws—mass, momentum, and energy—to a control volume geometrically described by a grid (2-dimensions) or mesh (3-dimensions).
+Below are the **index notation** forms commonly used in CFD and MHD applications.

 ---